James Hemings: Career

 In 1801, Jefferson offered Hemings a position at the White House, which Hemings declined, as he felt he could not immediately leave his position in Baltimore.
-When Jefferson inquired a second time, Hemings responded through an intermediary, Francis Sayes, who had worked with Hemings when they were in New York and in Philadelphia.
+When Jefferson inquired a second time, Hemings responded through an intermediary, Francis Sayes, who had worked with Hemings in New York and Philadelphia.
 Sayes reported, "I have spoke to James according to your Desire he has made mention again as he did before that he was willing to serve you before any other man in the Union but sence he understands that he would have to be among strange servants he would be very much obliged to you if you would send him a few lines of engagement and on what conditions and what wages you would please to give him with your own hand wreiting."
 Jefferson did not write Hemings, reasoning that he did not want to "urge him against inclination."
 Hemings later returned briefly to Monticello, working for a month and a half in the kitchen and earning thirty dollars before leaving.
-Later, while employed as a cook in a tavern in Baltimore, he died by suicide, at age 36.
+Later, while employed as a cook in a tavern in Baltimore, he died by suicide at age 36.

-Jefferson's friend William Evans in Baltimore made inquiries, and on November 5, 1801, he wrote: The report respecting James Hemings having committed an act of suicide is true.
+Jefferson's friend, William Evans in Baltimore, made inquiries, and on November 5, 1801, he wrote:The report respecting James Hemings having committed an act of suicide is true.
 I made every inquiry at the time this melancholy circumstance took place.
 The result of which was, that he had been delirious for some days prior to committing the act, and it was the general opinion that drinking too freely was the cause.

 On November 9, 1801, Jefferson wrote from Washington, DC, to James Dinsmore, the Irish joiner managing much of the construction at Monticello, recounting the circumstances of Hemings' death, presumably with instructions to tell his mother Betty and his brother John, who was Dinsmore's assistant.
-On December 4, 1801, Jefferson wrote to his son-in-law, Thomas Mann Randolph, characterizing Hemings' death as a "tragical end."
+On December 4, 1801, Jefferson wrote to his son-in-law, Thomas Mann Randolph, characterizing Hemings' death as a "tragical end".